 An applicant for admission to the PhD program should hold a master’s degree, or have taken a minimum of one academic year of graduate study, from an institution of recognized standing in an area of study related to the proposed doctoral work.
 An applicant who holds a bachelor’s degree in electrical or computer engineering and has exceptional academic credentials may apply for direct admission to the PhD program.

 All applicants must submit Graduate Record Examination scores for the General Test, three recommendation letters, a statement of purpose, and a resume.
 International applicants must also submit scores for either the TOEFL or IELTS exam.

 Applications for admission are reviewed by the departmental graduate faculty.
 Decisions are based upon the applicant’s potential for success in advanced-level study as indicated by letters of reference, GRE scores and previous academic achievement.

-The MS degree program (the thesis option) requires a minimum of 30 semester hours of work, including 4 to 6 semester hours of research and thesis.
-MS students must spend at least one semester of full-time study in residence and pass a final examination on the thesis.
-The MEE degree program (the coursework-only option) requires 33 semester hours of coursework, including at least 18 semester hours of ECE courses.
+The MS (thesis option) program requires a minimum of 30 semester hours of work, including 4 to 6 semester hours of research and thesis.
+MS (thesis option) students must pass an oral examination on the thesis.
+The MS (non-thesis option) program requires 33 semester hours of coursework, including at least 18 semester hours of ECE courses.
 Both masters programs must include courses in at least three of the major research areas in ECE and no more than 3 semester hours of independent study.